briangershon/setup-python-for-machine-learning/README.md

 ## Setup Visual Studio Code

+Setup VS Code so that you can run your Python programs directly in the editor.

 - install pylint plugin
 - choose "Python: Select Interpreter" command and pick the virtual env one

 VS Code then nicely creates a `.vscode/settings.json` in your project which sets the pythonPath for you in your local env.

+## Setup and Run Jupyter Notebooks

+If you have Python program that requires a visual component, say `matplotlib` you can edit, run and display via a Jupyter Notebook.

+    pip install jupyter
+    pip install matplotlib

+    # start Jupyter server
+    jupyter notebook

+    # open your `.ipynb` notebook file via Jupyter running in the browser